datacite/homepage/source/feemodel.html.md

 The following fees apply to a consortium:

-* Membership Fees: Each consortium pays a single Annual Membership Fee totaling 2.000€.
+* Membership Fee: Each consortium pays a single Annual Membership Fee totaling 2.000€.
 * Service Fees: For each consortium organization within the consortium, the consortium pays the Organization Fee and the DOI Fee.

 Please note that consortium organizations that expect to register more than 10.000 DOIs annually should transfer to Direct Membership within the following calendar year, or pay the additional membership fee (2.000€ annually) while remaining part of the consortium.
 This ensures that there is appropriate cost recovery based on the impact of cost drivers.